Felix-Hz/climate-crisis-api/README.md

 ## Disclaimer

 Twitter's terms of service prohibit users from "scraping, crawling, or using any automated means to access the Services or Content."
 However, Twitter does provide an exception for "non-commercial research or analysis."
-This means that you can scrape Twitter's HTML for personal or research purposes without violating the terms of service while scraping public data.
+This means that you can scrape Twitter's HTML for personal or research purposes without violating the terms of service while scraping public data:

+>    *Non-Commercial Use.* You may use the Services and Content for non-commercial research or analysis purposes, provided that you comply with all of the terms of this Agreement.
+For example, you may use the Services and Content to conduct surveys, analyze trends, or develop new products or services.
+However, you may not use the Services and Content for any commercial purpose, such as to sell advertising, market products or services, or generate leads.
+>    *Commercial Use.* If you wish to use the Services and Content for any commercial purpose, you must obtain a license from Twitter.

+You can find the full terms of service here: https://developer.twitter.com/en/developer-terms/agreement-and-policy

 ## Installation